marianwulf/Streamlabs-Chatbot-Scripts/Fish/README.md

   - Enable/Disable using the command when the stream is offline
   - Enable/Disable cooldown / user cooldown
   - Enable/Disable cooldown / user cooldown messages
-  - Enable/Disable timeout user on failed robbing attempt
+  - Enable/Disable timeout user on failed fishing attempt
   - Customisable command name
+  - Costumisable fish names, win chances and win/lose amounts
   - Customisable cost for using the command
-  - Customisable robbing rewards (min-max)
   - Customisable permission for using the command
   - Customisable cooldown / user cooldown timers
   - Customisable timeout amount